presentco/blocking-monitor/README.md

 an App Engine app can tell you noticing blocking operations before they become a problem is hard enough, let alone pinpointing and fixing them.

-*Present Unblock* proxies remote services (like Google Cloud Datastore) and logs an error when the number of blocking calls exceeds the threshold during a request.
+*Present Unblock* intercepts remote services (like Google Cloud Datastore) and logs an error when the number of blocking calls exceeds the threshold during a request.
 Unblock surfaces problems early (at development time) and even points you to the code most likely at fault!

 For example, if the number of remote calls that block during a request exceeds the threshold, Unblock will log a message like this:

 ```
 SEVERE: 12 of 12 (100%) async calls blocked in 'Example'.
-Result of Foo.b() blocked 8 times
+Result of example.bar blocked 8 times
-	at co.present.LogExample.lambda$main$0(LogExample.java:17)
+	at example.Example.lambda$main$0(Example.java:22)
-	at co.present.LogExample$$Lambda$1/122883338.run(Unknown Source)
+	at example.Example$$Lambda$1/51228289.run(Unknown Source)
-	at co.present.unblock.Unblock.monitor(Unblock.java:48)
+	at co.present.unblock.Unblock.monitor(Unblock.java:44)
-	at co.present.LogExample.main(LogExample.java:13)
+	at example.Example.main(Example.java:17)
-Result of Foo.a() blocked 4 times
+Result of example.foo blocked 4 times
-	at co.present.LogExample.lambda$main$0(LogExample.java:16)
+	at example.Example.lambda$main$0(Example.java:20)
-	at co.present.LogExample$$Lambda$1/122883338.run(Unknown Source)
+	at example.Example$$Lambda$1/51228289.run(Unknown Source)
-	at co.present.unblock.Unblock.monitor(Unblock.java:48)
+	at co.present.unblock.Unblock.monitor(Unblock.java:44)
-	at co.present.LogExample.main(LogExample.java:13)
+	at example.Example.main(Example.java:17)
 ```

 Google App Engine will automatically send you a notification that the error occurred.

-### Requirements
+### Dependencies

-Present Unblock was designed for use with Google App Engine, but it doesn't depend on App Engine and can be used in any app that wants to monitor whether or not `Future`s returned by an interface block.
+- App Engine

-Unblock currently requires Java 8.
-Let us know if you'd like us to support Java 7.
+- Java 8

 ## Installation